Bioenergetics I - Introduction

 Decrease them, and your body will (obviously) require less.

 Out of these two options, which one do you think would make you live longer?

 From my experience, most people answer that lower energy requirements are better for lifespan.
 After all, if we think of ourselves as instruments—say, not unlike computers, dishwashers or candles—it is clear that lower runtime should equate to longer lifetime.
-The car with the least miles on the dashboard usually sells best… right?
+The car with the least miles on the dashboard usually works best… right?

 This was, for a long time, the mainstream view in biology.
 In the early 1900’s, Max Rubner (German physiologist) and Raymond Pearl (American biologist), came up with the Rate-of-living Theory, which claimed that higher metabolic rates (meaning, higher energy requirements) resulted in shorter lifespans.